-3.0 DAMAGE TO TREES
+3.0 Damage to trees

 A resource consent must be obtained for any work to cut, damage, alter, injure, destroy or partially destroy any scheduled tree or generally protected tree (including roots).
-Expert advice is available from Auckland City Council Arborists to ensure the health and survival of trees.
+Expert advice is available from council arborists to ensure the health and survival of trees.